 Word of the day: fascinate.
 Leave comments on a blog - Blogger Help.
 If someone has comments enabled on his or her blog, then you can usually find a "comments" link at the end of each post, like this: If you click this link, you'll see the comments that other readers have left, and the option to leave your own.

 The link might open a pop-up window, depending on how the blog owner configured their comment settings.
 Beneath the text field for your comment are the identity options.
+(The list might have other options, depending on the blog's settings.)
+Options might include: Google Account: If you choose this option, your comment will be attributed to your Blogger display name, which will then link to your Blogger profile.
+Notes: This article only covers Blogger's commenting system.
 Blogger Help.
 Blinkx Video.
 Add images and videos to your blog - Blogger Help.
 You can add photos, other images, and videos to any blog posts that you create.

 Add an image to a blog post Images in your blog are stored in a Google Album Archive and show up in Blogger when you’re inserting them into pages or blog posts.
 Sign in to Blogger.
 Choose the blog to update.
 Kidblog.
 WordPress.com : créez un site ou un blog gratuitement.
 Edublogs – free blogs for education ‹ Log In.
 How to use Blogger - Blogger Help.

 Learning Together by Robert Martínez: About Me.
 I'm a University of Cambridge ESOL CELTA, CELTA Online, YL Extension to CELTA, DELTA and TKT Practical Tutor and Assessor with 21 years' experience in 8 different countries and currently based in sunny Sicily!